-What is a quality gate
+What is a quality gate?

 A quality gate is the best way to enforce a quality policy in your organization.
-Setting up a quality gate allows you to prevent any code that doesn't pass code reviews, from being merged into certain branches.
+Setting up a quality gate allows you to prevent any code that doesn't pass code reviews from being merged into certain branches.

-- Ensure issues are addressed before being merge
+Ensure issues are addressed before being merged

 Before to start